dumberjs/dumberjs.github.io/options/code-split.md

 1. Bundle all local common files in `app-bundle.js`.
 2. Assume the app has dedicated folders for every routes, bundle the routes into separate bundles, name after the route name.
-3. Bundle all npm dependencies in `entry-bundle.js`.
+3. Bundle all npm packages in `entry-bundle.js`.

 ```js
 codeSplit: function(moduleId, packageName) {